Your personal monitoring system is in your pocket.

 Do the math: Personal monitor-mixing systems run between $200 and $700 per person and require lots of connections.
 In contrast, you probably have a smartphone, and if not, a used smartphone or iPod touch costs a pittance.

 The newest version of one of the world's first personal-monitor apps—and redesigned from the ground up—QMix-UC on an iOS or Android phone controls the monitor aux mixes on your StudioLive mixer directly, over a wireless network, so you don’t need a laptop.
-And unlike expensive personal-monitor systems, you don’t need to run hundreds of feet of audio cables.
+And unlike expensive personal-monitor systems, you don’t need to run hundreds of feet of audio cables: QMix UC controls the monitor aux mixes on your StudioLive Series III or AI mixer over a wireless network.

 The easiest solution for performers.